Monday, August 2, 2010

 It was a nice way to grow up.
 Having a devoted fan like that.

-I have all of the tapes Gram made of my singing.
-They stay close to me, on the top shelf of my bedroom closet in a pretty box with a bow.
-Reminding me always that there once was someone on this earth who not only loved me enough to make poor quality recordings of my voice in a high school gymnasium but to play them back to herself when she needed reminding that she may be alone in the old white house but she was not alone in this life.
+I still have all of those cassette tapes Gram made of my singing.
+They stay close to me, on the top shelf of my bedroom closet, reminding me always that there once was someone on this earth who not only loved me enough to make poor quality recordings of my voice in a high school gymnasium but to play them back to herself when she needed reminding that she may be alone in the old white house but she was not alone in this life.

-And now, all these years later, I am the one all alone in a big white house, wishing the recordings were not of me.
+And now, all these years later, I wish the recordings were not of me.

 But of her.